sanskrit/learnsanskrit.org/content/vyakarana/sounds/ac-sandhi.md

 replacement is the one that matches the points of articulation of the sounds being replaced.

+If we return to our example above:

+{ex

+sItA indram apazyat > ???
+Sita saw Indra.

+}

-If we return to our example above, {s A} is pronounced at the soft palate and {s i} is pronounced at the hard palate. {s e} uses both of these points of articulation, so it is a good match. {s o} uses the soft palate, but it does not use the hard palate; it uses the lips instead.
-So {s o} is not a good match.  {s e} is a closer substitute than {s o}, so we should choose {s e}:
+We must choose which {s guNa} vowel to use, per {a-cite 6.1.87}.
+Since {s A} is pronounced at the soft palate and {s i} is pronounced at the hard palate, we just need to find which sound is the best match:

+{ul
+  {li {s at} uses just one of these points of articulation, so it is not a good match.}
+  {li {s e} uses both of these points of articulation, so it is a good match.}
+  {li {s o} uses the soft palate, but it uses the lips instead of the hard palate.
+So {s o} is not a good match.}
+}

+Thus {s e} is the best option:

 {ex